iamwjun/localcoder/README.md

 ## 📖 Overview

-Localcoder is a Claude-like command-line AI assistant implemented in Rust.
-The current implementation already includes:
+Localcoder is a local-first command-line coding assistant implemented in Rust.
+It already includes:

-- ✅ Ollama-backed chat with streaming responses and one-shot mode
+- ✅ Streaming chat and one-shot execution for Ollama, OpenAI-compatible APIs, and LM Studio
 - ✅ Tool calling runtime with file, search, Bash, web, and LSP tools
-- ✅ Interactive REPL with model switching, session resume, config UI, and output styles
+- ✅ Interactive REPL with `oxink` input, model switching, session resume, config UI, and output styles
 - ✅ Local server mode with HTTP and WebSocket entrypoints
 - ✅ Context compaction, git workflows, memory extraction, plan mode, and skills
 - ✅ Lightweight runtime with fast startup and low memory usage